What is a recommendation?

 Email: tcukaorecruitment@gmail.com

-Kappa Delta alumnae in Good Standing may submit an online optional recommendation form by visiting https://members.kappadelta.org .
-Interested potential new members (PNMs) may submit an optional self-recommendation form.
+Kappa Delta alumnae in Good Standing may submit an online optional recommendation form by visiting https://kappadelta.org/recommendation/.
+Potential new members (PNMs) may submit an optional self-recommendation form.
 Please note: the national organization does not require recommendations for women to be considered for membership in Kappa Delta.
 Having a recommendation does not guarantee an invitation of membership.

 Note: Due to changes made by Phi Mu Nationals, Phi Mu will no longer be accepting letters of recommendation for the Primary Recruitment Process.
-If you have any questions, feel free to contact Allie Fey at tcuphimumembership@gmail.com.
+If you have any questions, feel free to contact AJ Morris at tcuphimumembership@gmail.com.